felixbaral/felixbaral.github.io/index.md

 ## About Me
 <img class="profile-picture" src="meevilquad.jpg">
 Hi, I'm Felix.
 I grew up in Tübingen, then studied Computer Science B.Sc in Jena, Germany.
 I'm very interested in social or innovative games.
-I want to create software goods that bonds people.
+I want to create software goods that bond people.

 Here are some of my projects.